New Era for WDCTA as it Becomes...WDEA!

-Remember to Vaccinate This Spring!
+Remember to Vaccinate This Fall!

 - The Wisconsin Department of Agriculture, Trade and Consumer Protection (DATCP) is reminding horse owners to make an appointment with their veterinarian for spring vaccinations.
 Consistent with the American Association of